revodavid/azure-openai-lab/2 Completions.md

     Write an obituary for the poet Harold Bloomsbury.
 Include references.

-There has never been a poet (nor indeed any person, according a Web searches) named Harold Bloomsbury.
+There has never been a poet (nor indeed any person, according to web searches) named Harold Bloomsbury.
 As a result, the model generates text in the form of an obituary, but not grounded in any facts.
 Even the requested references, while convincing-looking, are not real.

 ## Next Steps